-Lastly, similar with the Customer Table Title measure, change the title of the visual with the Customer Chart Title measure.
+Lastly, similar to the Customer Table Title measure, change the title of the visual with the Customer Chart Title measure.

 This measure harvests the selections of the Top N and Direction slicers and combines them with static text to form the title.